AkhilaVulluri/Vehicle-Dynamics/Tire-Road-Friction.md

 - ABS does not shorten braking distance in all cases, but it:
   - Maintains steerability
   - Prevents instability
   - Keeps tires near peak friction
+  - Even with the same brakes and driver input, braking distance increases significantly as tire–road friction decreases.
+This is why road condition awareness is critical for safety.

 ---